 Pick a Destination with Your Partner

 You and your partner are in this together, and you need to be on the same page.
-Much like you’d choose a destination like Aruba or Italy for your next vacation, you should have a clear idea of where your retirement is headed.
+Much like you’d choose a destination like Aruba or Italy for your next vacation, you should have a clear idea of where your future is headed.
 When the time comes to retire, where will you end up?
 What will your finances look like?
 Where will you be living?
 What kind of lifestyle do you want to lead?
-All of these considerations add up to the big picture of your retirement destination.
+All of these considerations add up to the big picture of your future destination.

 Define Your Budget

 If your destination is the big picture, this is where things get more granular.
 Most of us save for months in advance for our vacations.
 We need to save for travel costs, lodging, activities, meals, spontaneous fun, and emergency medical funds – and that’s only scratching the surface.
 Retirement can be very much the same.
 We need to start unpacking our current costs – mortgage payments, healthcare bills, utilities, groceries, home maintenance costs, car payments and maintenance, leisure activities, travel, and other discretionary spending.
 Getting specific about these costs could help you define your retirement budget, clarify the income level you need to live comfortably, and maintain the lifestyle you want in retirement.

 Plan the Dates of Your Trip